 A lot of things, I’m sure, though most are unprintable.
 Still, the words pale with what they might say if the Astros and Dodgers advance to play in another World Series.

-Thankfully there were no fans at Dodger Stadium on Thursday to watch the Astros celebrate another playoff triumph.
-Still, the cardboard cutouts had to be irritated to be glued to their seats as many of the same cheaters who won a World Series at Chavez Ravine hugged and high-fived each other after eliminating the Oakland Athletics.
+Thankfully there were no fans at Dodger Stadium the other day to watch the Astros celebrate another playoff triumph.
+Still, the cardboard cutouts had to be irritated to be glued to their seats as many of the same cheaters who won a World Series at Chavez Ravine hugged and high-fived each other after eliminating the Oakland A’s.

 If the sight of the hated Astros celebrating on hallowed ground was bad enough, listening to them talk about it afterward was even worse.